 Open plan living space: With tiled floor.

-Living area: With wood burner and 28" Freeview TV.
+Living area: With wood burner, 28" Freeview TV and DVD player.

 Kitchen area: With electric oven, electric hob, microwave, fridge/freezer and washing machine.

 Oil central heating, electricity, bed linen, towels and Wi-Fi included.
 Initial fuel for wood burner included, remainder at £5 per basket, honesty box.